donovancham/sitcoin/docgen/docs/NFTMarket.md

 ### Return Values:

-- _myNFTs NFTs created by the author
+- `_myNFTs`: NFTs created by the author

-- count Number of NFTs the author created
+- `count`: Number of NFTs the author created

 ## getTotalNFTCount